Date: Thursday 23rd April 2026 | Time: 9am to 5pm | Venue: 1 Wimpole Street, London W1G 0AE | CPD: Contributes towards your CPD

 About Dr Malliaropoulos

 Consultant in Sport and Exercise Medicine and Reader at Queen Mary University of London.
-Specialist in musculoskeletal injury, rehabilitation and image-guided intervention with extensive international clinical and academic experience.
+An internationally experienced clinician and academic, he specialises in musculoskeletal injury, rehabilitation and image-guided intervention.
+His research and clinical work bridge sports medicine, spinal pathology and outcome-driven rehabilitation.

 Advances in day surgery and patient benefits

-Exploring modern day-case spinal procedures, recovery pathways and the evolving benefits for patients and referrers.
+Exploring modern day-case spinal procedures, enhanced recovery pathways and the evolving benefits for patients and referrers.

 Lumbar spine stress injuries (pars stress & pars fractures)

-Diagnosis, imaging interpretation and management considerations in lumbar stress injuries.
+Diagnosis, imaging interpretation and management considerations in lumbar stress injuries, particularly in active and athletic populations.

 The importance of upright imaging (X-rays)